Library Freedom Institute

 Secure Your Library

-Make your library as safe as it can be, and give your patrons as much privacy as you can armed with the latest secure practices and tricks.
+Make your library as safe as it can be, and give your patrons as much privacy as you can armed with the best privacy strategies and tools.

 Protect and Train

 Educate and train your community on privacy best practices.
 Support privacy rights as an advocate by pushing for privacy-first policies and legislation.

 Library Freedom Institute is a program for a select group of librarians made possible with generous support from the Institute of Museum and Library Services (IMLS).
 Participants will spend 5 hours per week on a combination of readings, webinars, exercises, class discussion, and assignments.
 LFI is a free online course with one in-person requirement, which will take place on a weekend in New York City.
 To be eligible to participate, applicants must complete all application requirements.
 There is no cost to this program; including the weekend in NYC.
 LFI is primarily seeking public librarians, but we welcome applications from all librarians who do outreach in their communities.

 Library Freedom Institute is made possible with the generous funding from the Institute of Museum and Library Services.